Dear Family,

 Thursday we had our next to last rehearsal for the Community Chorus.
 It was held in the chapel where we will be performing next week.
 We had volunteer drummers from the African Traders drum shop downtown - but they were actually inept and hard to deal with.
 What we really needed was Kyrstyn and friends and siblings.
 We regretted that we didn’t take the time to audition them first.
 We rehearsed with the Marylhurst Symphony and it went pretty well.
 Their director, Lajos Balogh - a hungarian who very much looks the part of an eccentric music conductor - the long white hair and puckish face - wants our group to sing Beethoven’s Ninth with a professional orchestra he directs downtown.
 It is flattering but presents a whole set of problems to be solved before we can do that.

 Saturday Kaaren and I tried a new group exercise class at Club Sport - NIA.
 It is supposed to be a fusion of Tai Chi, martial arts and dance.
 But is is mostly dance.
 Afterward a woman came up to me and said, "you are so brave to come here with this room full of women!"
 I felt something like Forrest in his first dance class at high school where he was the only guy there and didn’t know any of the moves they were working on.
 "Something" being the operative word, because I didn’t look anything like Forrest would have looked.
 Anyway it was energizing and sort of fun.
 I’ve always wanted to take a dance class.
 I couldn’t get all 299 lbs of me going exactly the same as out leader, but I at least kept time and held out for the entire hour.
 Thank good ness for hot showers and a great spa at the club.
-Kaaren and I did a little shopping at Trader Joes (where we genuflect upon entering), I went alone to Costco (the more profane temple of merchandizing), and before the day was gone, Kaaren and I put up some Christmas lights as I mentioned earlier.
+Kaaren and I did a little shopping at Trader Joes (where we genuflect upon entering), I went alone to Costco (the m

 Saturday evening we had a WLCC performance again - this time the West Linn City Hall "Holiday Tree" lighting ceremony.
 We led carols outside while the Mayor spoke and the besparkled teen princesses officiated in throwing the switch.
 Then inside council chambers we did a short a cappella set.
 Kyrstyn drummed again for us.
 It was our best city gig yet.